IIVIIIII/SipSync/README.md

-# SipSync
+# 🥂 SipSync

-🎵🍸 Project Idea and Goals
-SipSync is a creative AI-powered project that generates custom cocktail recipes based on songs.
-The goal is to explore the relationship between music and mood, using machine learning to classify a song’s emotional profile and then prompting a generative model to produce a thematically aligned cocktail recipe.
+SipSync is a creative AI-powered application that generates custom cocktail recipes based on songs.
+By analyzing the mood of a song, SipSync prompts a language model to generate a cocktail recipe that matches the vibe of the music.

-📊 Data Used
-We used the MTG-Jamendo dataset, a large open-source collection of over 55,000 Creative Commons-licensed music tracks.
-Each track is tagged with genre, instrument, and mood/theme annotations.
-For this project, we focused on the mood/theme subset (approximately 18,000 tracks) to train a model that predicts the emotional tone of a song.

-🗂 Code Structure
-The codebase is organized into two main directories:

-SipSyncModels/
-Contains scripts and notebooks for:

-Loading and preprocessing the Jamendo data

-Training and fine-tuning a mood classification model using transfer learning

-SipSyncGUI/
-Contains the front-end code that:

-Accepts a song name input

-Searches YouTube and downloads the audio

-Runs the mood classifier
+---

+## 🎯 Project Goals

-Uses the predicted mood to generate a cocktail recipe using OpenAI's API
+- Predict the mood of a song using machine learning

-To run the backend model:

-bash
-Copy
-Edit
-cd SipSyncModels
-Run the Jupyter Notebook provided
-To test the front-end (locally):

-bash
-Copy
-Edit
-cd SipSyncGUI
-python app.py
-👥 Team Contribution
-Ivana Rasch: Data loading and access, front-end development including GUI and audio pipeline.

-Kelvin Walls: Data cleaning, preprocessing, model development and training.
+- Generate a cocktail recipe that reflects the emotional tone of the song
+- Build an end-to-end pipeline from song input to recipe output
+- Develop both backend model training and a user-friendly front-end app

+---

+## 📊 Data Used

+We use the **MTG-Jamendo dataset**, a large-scale open-source music dataset consisting of:

+- 55,000+ Creative Commons-licensed audio tracks
+- 195 tags across genre, instrument, and mood/theme categories

+For this project, we focus on the **mood/theme subset** (~18,000 tracks), which is suitable for mood classification tasks.

+---

+## 📁 Project Structure